Knower: Career

-In 2016 they formed a 5-piece live band as an alternative lineup.
+In 2016 they released their fourth album, Life, and formed a 5-piece live band as an alternative lineup.
 Apart from the core members, the band at various points included Tim Lefebvre, Dennis Hamm, Sam Wilkes, Sam Gendel, Nate Wood and Jonah Nilsson.
 Their European tour of 2016, as well as parts of the US tour, featured the live band.

-In July 2017, Knower opened for the Red Hot Chili Peppers in four major European cities.
+In July 2017, Knower opened for the Red Hot Chili Peppers in four major European cities, and since that year they have performed in many European cities with the Norrbotten Big Band of Sweden.

 In 2018, Knower toured Europe, China, Japan, and the US, continuing the live band formation and also unveiling a renovated duo set with Artadi and Cole.

-In 2019, Knower expanded their touring to South Africa and South America, including Rapa Nui.
+In 2019, Knower collaborated with Bob Mintzer and the WDR Big Band for a performance at JazzFest Bonn while also releasing videos of rehearsal sessions in studio in Cologne.
+They also expanded their touring that year, travelling to South Africa and South America, including Rapa Nui.

-Since 2017, Knower has performed in multiple European cities with the Swedish big band Norrbotten Big Band.

-In 2020, during the COVID-19 pandemic, the pair released a "living room power set" onto their YouTube Channel, which included live performances of "Overtime", "Time Traveller", "PIZZA", and "It's Time", among other songs.
+In 2020, during the COVID-19 pandemic, the pair released a "living room power set" onto their YouTube Channel, which included live performances of "Overtime", "Time Traveler", "Pizza", and "It's Time", among other songs.

+Their fifth album, Knower Forever, was released exclusively on Bandcamp as a paid digital download and physical LP in June 2023, along with three free songs publicly available on YouTube; "I'm The President", "The Abyss" and "Crash The Car", to commercial success.
+Knower also included a choir, along with strings and brass sections on a lot of the songs on this album.
+The album was later released across other streaming platforms in October 2023.